 The BOEC was declared a Dark Sky Preserve in Nov.
 2012, Canada’s 15th DSP.
 At the ES Fox Observatory, we have a large reflecting telescope (a 28-inch Webster) and we use it regularly in our public viewing sessions.

-A full summary of all BAS events for 2014 can be found here: Coming Soon Note there may be minor errors/omissions in this list.
-See COMING EVENTS (monthly) below for up-to-date information.
+A full summary of all BAS events for 2014 can be found here: 2014 Events Summary Note there may be minor errors/omissions in this list.
+See our short list below or click on the COMING EVENTS page for detailed up-to-date monthly information.

 NOTE: BAS Meetings and Public Viewing at Grey Roots Museum are open to the public and there is no charge.
 BAS viewing at ES Fox Observatory is either open to the public (see dates below) or for members and guests.
 HOWEVER, we welcome out-of-town guests on all of our observing nights.
 Individuals or groups may request special tours by contacting John Hlynialuk, email: firstname.lastname@example.org or Aaron Top, email: email@example.com